LETTERS & COMMENTS FROM SUDDENLY SENIOR READERS

 It doesn’t have to be the best in the world.
 It just has to be accessible, fair and equitable.
 Of course, I am Canadian and you know what we’re like.

 You are a great advocate for all things good and I enjoy hearing from you.
-Good neighbours are a wonderful thing.
+Good neighbors are a wonderful thing.

 WHEN DID WE GET OLD?